xforcevesa/FasterBitNet/README.md

 The old README is also available [here](README_OLD.md).

+Also, you can find a demo I wrote in the `demo` directory. cd to it and make all and run!

 ## Structures

 The code is based on the PyTorch framework and can be run on any machine with a CUDA-enabled GPU.
 The code is divided into the following modules: